Page Content

 Facilities

-Mayo Clinic's campus in Scottsdale, Arizona, is centered around a beautiful, five-storey outpatient clinic.
+Mayo Clinic's campus in Scottsdale, Arizona, is centered around a beautiful, five-story outpatient clinic.
 This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, a pharmacy, a patient education library, an endoscopy suite, and a 188-seat auditorium for patient, staff, and student education programs.

 During the fellowship, the majority of your time is spent at the Phoenix campus.